Speaker: Rev Debra Thorne

 Welcome to our Table

 The art of hospitality and food are folded together with respect and open-heartedness.
 These are qualities that we share when we welcome guests into our homes and when we welcome friends into membership.
+Let our table be filled with dishes of resilience, flavoured with hope.
+Let us celebrate that all we require for our sustenance is … Continue reading Welcome to our Table

 The Next Chapter